quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 QUIC endpoints are configured with a list of supported ALPN identifiers.
 Clients send the list in a TLS ClientHello, and servers match against their list.
 On success, a single ALPN identifier is chosen and sent back in a TLS ServerHello.
 If no match is found, the connection is closed.

-ALPN identifiers are byte sequences, that may be possible to present as UTF-8.
+ALPN identifiers are byte sequences that may be presentable as UTF-8.
-The `ALPNIdentifier`` type supports either format.
+The `ALPNIdentifier` type supports either format.
 Implementations SHOULD log at least one format, but MAY log both or none.

 ~~~ cddl